 18700 Pacific Coast Hwy, Malibu, CA 90265

 Topanga Beach in the Eastern Malibu coast is one of the closest beaches to Los Angeles.
-Easy access, daytime lifeguards and availably of restrooms and showers make it one of the most popular spots in the area.
-Additionally, big waves wrapped around the sandy point of the beach create a right break to surfers’ delight.
+Easy access, daytime lifeguards, and availably of restrooms and showers make it one of the most popular spots in the area.
+Additionally, big waves wrapped around the sandy point of the beach create the right break to surfers’ delight.

 22126 Pacific Coast Hwy, Malibu, CA 90265

 Access to Carbon Beach, a narrow sandy stretch in Eastern Malibu, has been a controversial topic for many years.
 You should thank lavish beachfront homes of wealthy residents for such inconvenience.
 Fighting hard, these owners tried to prevent public from entering Carbon Beach in every way possible.
 Nevertheless, their efforts were unsuccessful.
 However, it was enough to nickname the beach “Billionaire’s Beach”.
-Carbon Beach is mostly flat and is great for walking and sunbathing.
+One of the most talked-about beaches in Malibu, Carbon Beach is mostly flat and is great for walking and sunbathing.

 Malibu Lagoon State Beach

 Malibu Lagoon State Beach is one of the most popular beaches in the city.
 Access to this beach provides a great opportunity for a short hike where dirt trails wrap around wetlands and barely have any elevations.

 Malibu Surfrider Beach